ambeche/LarryneMusic-Backend/README.md

-# larryne-melh-music
+# LarryneMusic - Server

 # Description
-LarryneMelhMusic is a React web application for Larrynizers, Larryne Melh fan base; those who enjoy the singer's music artistry, her fashion style, and her social interests.
+LarryneMelhMusic is GraphQl server powered application for Larrynizers, Larryne Melh fan base; those who enjoy the singer's music artistry, her fashion style, and her social interests.
 On this platform, fans can:

 * Visit the “Shop Page” where they can purchase her music records, fashion
 * items or pre-order an upcoming music by the artist.